Rishicase/responsive-toggle-menu-with-css/README.md

 # responsive-toggle-menu-with-css
-A responsive navigation menu using CSS only.
+A responsive navigation menu created using CSS only.